What's New in GoTo Resolve

 GoTo Resolve – December 20, 2022

-- End-users can now sign in to the Portal to view those helpdesk tickets that either they have created or were created on their behalf.
-See About the End-user Portal.
+- End users can now sign in to the Portal to view those helpdesk tickets that either they have created or were created on their behalf.
+See About the Customer Portal.

 - Agents and admins can now transfer tickets to other helpdesk services, even if they are not members of those services.
 See How do I Transfer a Ticket to Another Helpdesk Service?

 - In 'list view' of the Helpdesk page, you now have quick actions to close tickets, transfer them to another helpdesk service, or assign them to another agent.
 To do so, hover over a ticket and select the three dots on the right to open the quick actions menu.